AllramEst83/codedbykay.markdown/implementaion-plan.md

 #### Performance Optimizations

 - [ ] Batch sync operations (upload multiple notes in single transaction)
-- [ ] Implement incremental sync (only sync changed notes)
+- [ ] Implement incremental sync (only sync changed notes.
+This is vital for performance and scalability.)
 - [ ] Use Supabase Storage CDN for image delivery
 - [ ] Compress note content before upload (if large)
-- [ ] Implement pagination for users with many notes
-- [ ] Cache frequently accessed notes locally
 - [ ] Debounce realtime updates to prevent UI flicker

 ---